martinfrouin/tictactoe/README.md

 ```

 ## Known Improvements
-- The GHA are just building Android and Web apps because of Apple's restriction for iOS and MacOS.
+- The GHA are just building the Web app because to avoid GHA free limitations.